 - Low Microbial Diversity

 While we focus a lot on keeping aquariums clean and lowering nitrates, some modern filtration technology has gotten so good that we can easily send the nitrate level to absolute zero.
 We want low nitrate levels but not absolute zero.
 We recommend nitrates below 20 and not zero.
-If you have a cyanobacteria problem test your nitrate levels and make sure that they are not zero.
-If they are too low, you can increase feeding, reduce your filtration, or add nitrate to let a little bit of nitrate build-up.
+If you have a cyanobacteria problem, test your nitrate levels and make sure that they are not zero.
+If they are too low, you can increase feeding, reduce filtration, or add nitrate to let a little bit build up.
 Increasing feeding is pretty straightforward, but decreasing filtration is a bit less intuitive.
-Decreasing filtration could look like using less chemical filtration media, reducing the photoperiod of your refugium or algae scrubbers’ lights, turning off your protein skimmer part of the day, or using coarser filter media that lets more debris pass through.
+Decreasing filtration could mean using less chemical filtration media, reducing the photoperiod of your refugium or algae scrubbers’ lights, turning off your protein skimmer for part of the day, or using coarser filter media that lets more debris pass through.
 Adding nitrate to the water is most common in planted tanks.
-If you have a planted aquarium then all of the plants are sucking nitrogen out of the water in order to grow.
-If you have no nitrate in your water then the plants are starving.
+If you have a planted aquarium, all the plants are sucking nitrogen out of the water to grow.
+If you have no nitrate in your water, then the plants are starving.
 You can add nitrate back by using a nitrogen fertilizer such as

 Flourish Nitrogen.
 This will make the environment more hospitable for plants and less hospitable for cyanobacteria.